 Of all the side businesses you can effectively grow while keeping your day job, freelancing is one of the most feasible.
 At its core, you’re essentially using your skills – the tasks and abilities you’ve already mastered – to take on contract work and augment your income.
+One more skill that you need to master is how to write proposals.
 What’s more, it’s attractive for many reasons beyond just the money.

 But, before getting started with your freelance business, you need to get very clear on why you want to freelance in the first place.
 Once you have your goals in mind, how you use your limited amount of time will greatly determine your level of success with freelancing.